charmoniumQ/PROBE/docs/lib_interpos/README.md

 If a system can track provenance automatically, the user need only install or turn on this feature, continue their computational science experiments, and the system would keep track of how to reproduce each artifact _automatically_.

 One barrier to adoption is the significant performance overhead imposed by collecting provenance data.
-User-level tracing involves asking the kernel to switch over every time the tracee does a specific kind of action.
+User-level tracing involves asking the kernel to switch over every time the program being traced (henceforth, **tracee**) does a specific kind of action.
 However, context switching imposes a significant overhead.

 Prior provenance tracers avoid the overhead of context switching in two ways: by embedding themselves in the kernel or by embedding themselves in user code.